cdelgehier/oio-docs/doc/source/user-guide/swiftcli.rst

 Openstack Swift CLI
 ===================

-This guide provides a few hints to help users getting started with the Openstack Swift command line client.
+This guide provides a few tips to help users getting started with the Openstack Swift command line client.
-The Openstack Swift command line client support different authentication methods, the way to use the client depends on the choice made to deploy the OpenIO Swift gateway.
+The Openstack Swift command line client supports different authentication methods; the way to use the client depends on how the OpenIO Swift gateway is deployed.

 TempAuth
 ========

-TempAuth is used on test environments, it is a simple way to try Swift.
+TempAuth is used on test environments; it is a simple way to try out Swift.
-You will need the Swift endpoint address and the port of the OpenIO Swift gateway (defaults to 6007).
+You will need the Swift endpoint address and the port of the OpenIO Swift gateway (the default port is 6007).
 The user is defined as *project*:*user*.
-In OpenIO SDS example, simply check the account informations:
+In OpenIO SDS, simply check the account information:

    .. code-block:: console